Max Kless

 the uncomfortable twist Link to heading

 This breaks a comforting story.
-Fairness work does not automatically push toward more humane outcomes.
+Fairness work doesn’t automatically push toward more humane outcomes.
 Sometimes it pushes toward a different distribution of harm.

 So the ethical question is never “did we meet the metric?”